dbmi-pitt/DIKB-Micropublication/README.md

 =====================
 MP/NP EXAMPLES

 There are few sample MP claims about DDI (increases AUC) listed below.
+You can check these out by entering DESCRIBE queries at https://dbmi-icode-01.dbmi.pitt.edu/sparql.
+We are working on setting up a secure faceted browser for a larger and more detailed dataset version.

 http://dbmi-icode-01.dbmi.pitt.edu/mp/ddi-spl-annotation-claim-1